 The Transfeminist Coordinator calls for a demonstration on November 25th in Palma

-The march will start next Tuesday at 6:30 p.m. from the Porta Pintada square in Palma (next to Plaza de España).
+The march will start on Tuesday at 6:30 p.m. from the Puerta Pintada square in Palma (next to the Plaza de España).

-The Coordinating Committee, in a statement, pointed to the far right as "one of the main drivers" of the regression in women's rights, citing its focus on "identifying enemies and dividing society with false arguments."
+The Coordinating Committee, in a statement, pointed to the far right as "one of the main drivers" of the regression that women's rights are suffering because it is dedicated to "identifying enemies and dividing society with false arguments."
 This "offensive," the group maintained, seeks to "promote a return to traditional gender roles and reinforce a model of the white woman as submissive and relegated to domestic life."
-They also warned that gender-based violence "is not only not decreasing but is transforming and intensifying" in the form of sexual assault, vicarious violence, and digital control.
+It also warned that sexist violence "is not only not decreasing, but is transforming and intensifying" in the form of sexual assault, vicarious violence, and digital control.
+The organization has also criticized the State for "the intensification of repression against social movements" through the application of the so-called gag law and the use of police force.
+For this reason, they have emphasized the need to strengthen collective organization as a tool to confront both gender-based violence and "institutional repression."
+The Coordinating Committee, in this vein, called for mobilization on November 25th and appealed for a collective response "to hatred, precariousness, and gender-based violence."